LinkedInLearning/php-techniques-pagination-2884225/README.md

 # PHP Techniques: Pagination
 This is the repository for the LinkedIn Learning course PHP Techniques: Pagination.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![PHP Techniques: Pagination][lil-thumbnail-url]

+Learn how to paginate a list of items or database records using PHP.
+In this course, Kevin Skoglund reviews the fundamentals of pagination, a helpful design pattern for breaking down large data sets into smaller, more manageable sections.
+He provides use cases and shows how to write the actual PHP code to find records and display a certain number per page.
+He then shows how to paginate records from a SQL database, add links to pages, and use object-oriented programming to define pagination functions inside a single class and create links between pages.
+Each chapter contains practical, hands-on programming lessons that will help you build your PHP skills.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
 Some branches will have a beginning and an end state.
 These are marked with the letters `b` for "beginning" and `e` for "end".
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
 The `main` branch holds the final state of the code when in the course.

+When switching from one exercise files branch to the next after making changes to the files, you may get a message like this:

+    error: Your local changes to the following files would be overwritten by checkout:        [files] Please commit your changes or stash them before you switch branches.
+    Aborting

+To resolve this issue:

+    Add changes to git using this command: git add .
+	Commit changes using this command: git commit -m "some message"

 ## Installing
 1. To use these exercise files, you must have the following installed: